Want the perfect Ford Mustang? It’s not just about appearance – it’s about reliability too.

 - 13.2-inch touchscreen running Ford’s Sync 4 system

-Safety?
-They’ve got you covered:
+Security?
+They’ve got you protected:

 - Reverse automatic braking (for those tight spots)